7innovations/FixU-Mobile-Development/README.md

 5. The app displays the diagnostic results with actionable insights.

 ### Diary Notes Flow
-- Users can add notes by tapping the floating action button (FAB).
+- Users can add notes by tapping the floating action button.
 - Upon confirmation, the data is sent to the backend API and saved in the cloud database.
 - The application retrieves and displays the list of notes stored in the cloud.